top of page

 The shift is not to stop reacting.

-It is to begin noticing what you are reacting to.
+It is time to begin noticing what you are reacting to.

 There is a point where something different can begin.